Solar System Experiments in the Search for Dark Energy and Dark Matter: Conclusions

 \section{Conclusions}

-Solar System experiments are not generic fishing exercises.
-Under the theoretical priors stated in Sec.~\ref{sec:intro} and the screening relations of Sec.~\ref{sec:theory}, they are hypothesis-driven tests that (i) enforce universal guardrails any dark-energy or dark-matter model must satisfy, (ii) close unscreened or weakly screened corners of theory space, and (iii) provide genuine discovery windows for ultralight or long-range sectors.
+Solar System experiments are hypothesis-driven tests under the priors of Sec.~\ref{sec:theory}: they (i) enforce universal guardrails any dark-energy or dark-matter model must satisfy, (ii) prune unscreened or weakly screened regions of theory space, and (iii) provide discovery windows for ultralight or long-range sectors.

 The multimessenger bound on the gravitational-wave speed, $|c_{\tt T}/c - 1|\lesssim 10^{-15}$~\cite{Baker2017,Creminelli2017}, further couples cosmological and local regimes, making cross-checks logically tight rather than exploratory.
+Equally, a verified Solar-System detection is a stand-alone discovery that warrants targeted follow-ons irrespective of cosmological survey cadence.

+Our recommended strategy is asymmetric but explicitly two-branched.
+Cosmology carries the discovery prior for late-time acceleration; DESI and \emph{Euclid} determine $\{w(z),\mu(z,k),\Sigma(z,k)\}$ at percent-level precision in two-point statistics (Sec.~\ref{sec:cosmo}).
+In the detection-first branch, a verified EEP violation, a $| \gamma-1 |$ signal at the few$\times 10^{-6}$ level, a Yukawa tail, or a narrowband ULDM line triggers a joint re-fit across regimes and motivates targeted follow-on missions without waiting for cosmology; if the signal points beyond universal conformal scalars, the analysis broadens to disformal, vector, axion-like, spin-2, or gravity-only ULDM sectors (Appendices~\ref{app:disformal}, \ref{sec:ULDM-broader}).